Member of Oregon State Bar Since 1981

 Covid 19 Notice: we are meeting with clients by telephone, email and Zoom conference during the pandemic.
 I am still offering full mediation and arbitration service through Zoom.com.
 Contact me if you have questions.
 Stay well.

 I currently offer mediation, arbitration and attorney services.
-I offer both traditional full representation as attorney or unbundled services.
+My family law practice is limited to unbundled services.

 During the pandemic courts have had to severely restrict their services to the public.
 Trials and some other hearings in family law cases are not currently being held in Oregon courts.
 We have no idea when these trials will again be held although it is safe to assume it will be months away.
 You can get your case resolved now through mediation or arbitration.
 Contact me if you have questions about getting your case resolved quickly.